This is only a partial list of the plants and seeds we have available, send $2 ($4 foreign) for our complete paper catalog.

 Satureja multiflora “Alwe Lawen” “Menta de Arbol”

-Labiatae.
-Aromatic shrub to 5′.
-Rich green simple leaves, deep-pink tubular flowers to entice hummingbirds.
+Aromatic shrub to 5’+.
+Rich green simple leaves.
+A profusion of deep-pink tubular flowers to entice hummingbirds.
 An endangered species from central Chile.
-This is a lovely Andean yerba buena with a pleasing mint-like scent.
+This is a lovely Andean yerba buena with a refreshing mint-like scent.
 A tea is used for stomach problems.
-The plant does not produce much seed, which may be part of why it’s endangered.
-Sun to part shade and regular moisture.
-Z9a or b
+Sun to part shade.
+Grows very well for us.
+Should be more widely cultivated to encourage conservation.
+Z8b or lower

 Ugni molinae ”Unu” “Murtillo” “Chilean Guava”